-We look at ways to continue enjoying festivities during autumn this year.
+We look at ways for people affected by dementia to continue enjoying festivities, both indoor and outdoor, during autumn this year.

 For people who grew up celebrating them, Halloween and Guy Fawkes Night can evoke strong memories.

 This year, other festivals falling around this time include Navratri and Diwali or Hindus, and Guru Nanak Gurpurab for Sikhs.